 Our Service Level Objectives (SLOs) and Incidents summaries allow you to monitor the status of SLOs and ongoing incidents, so that you can keep performance goals top of mind.
 Click the cards to create a new SLO on the service or declare an incident.
 The security signals summary highlights how your services react to application threats.

 Inferred services and the new Service Page layout are in private beta.
 To request access, complete the form.

 Use the Dependency Map to visualize service-to-service communication and gain insight into system components such as databases, queues, and third-party dependencies.
 You can group dependencies by type and filter by Requests, Latency, or Errors to identify slow or failing connections.

 The Dependency Map showing upstream and downstream services.

-Sub-services: When there are multiple services involved, a fourth graph (in the same toggle option as the Dependency Map) breaks down your Total time spent/%of time spent/Avg time per request of your service by services or type.
+Sub-services: When there are multiple services involved, a fourth graph (in the same toggle option as the Dependency Map) breaks down your %of time spent of your service by services or type.

-This represents the total, relative, and average time spent by traces in downstream services from the current service to the other services or type.
+This represents the relative time spent by traces in downstream services from the current service to the other services or type.

 Note: For services like Postgres or Redis, which are “final” operations that do not call other services, there is no sub-services graph.

 Watchdog performs automatic anomaly detection on the Requests, Latency, and Error graphs.
 If there is an anomaly detected, there will be an overlay on the graph and a Watchdog icon you can click for more details in a side panel.

 On the upper-right corner of each graph click on the arrow in order to export your graph into a pre-existing dashboard: